aspose-3d/Aspose.3D-Doc-md/english/nodejs-java/developer-guide/geometry/adding-transformation-to-the-node/_index.md

 type: docs
 weight: 10
 url: /nodejs-java/adding-transformation-to-the-node/
-description: Aspose.3D for Node.js via Java API has support to rotate objects in 3D space.
-There are three ways to define object’s rotation in 3D space, Euler angles, Quaternion and Custom Matrix, all of them are supported by the Transform class.
+description: "Aspose.3D for Node.js via Java API has support to rotate objects in 3D space.
+There are three ways to define object's rotation in 3D space, Euler angles, Quaternion and Custom Matrix, all of them are supported by the Transform class."
 ---

 {{% alert color="primary" %}}